AdobeDocs/experience-manager-pattern-detection.en/help/using/form.md

 * Use the Google reCAPTCHA instead of the CAPTCHA service provided by Adobe Experience Manager.
 (FORMS_CAPTCHA)

-* Do not migrate a AEM Workflow model that uses a document services Workflow step.
+* Do not migrate to a AEM Workflow model that uses a document services Workflow step.
 Also, do not migrate or update Adaptive Forms that send user data to a Workflow Model that uses document services Workflow steps or change the `Submit Action` to a [supported one](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/forms/adaptive-forms-authoring/authoring-adaptive-forms-foundation-components/configure-submit-actions-and-metadata-submission/configuring-submit-actions) before migrating the form.
 (WORKFLOW_DOCSERVICES)

 * Adaptive Forms offer a responsive design.
 These forms change the appearance, design, and interactivity based on the underlying device.
-You can continue using Adaptive Forms on mobile device.
-Look for monthly release notes for information on availability of the [!DNL AEM Forms] app.
+You can continue using Adaptive Forms on a mobile device.
+Look for monthly release notes for information on the availability of the [!DNL AEM Forms] app.
 (AEM_FORMS_APP)

 * Support for XFA-based Adaptive Forms is not available out of the box.
 If you intend to use XFA-based Adaptive Forms, contact Adobe Support with details of your use case and specific requirements.(XFA_BASED_FORM, XDP_BASED_FORM)